PiwikPRO/PPMS-PublicDocs/sdks/android-sdk/methods/track().dimension().rst

 track().dimension()
 ===================

-The **track().dimension()** method sets a value for a custom dimension.
-The value can then be sent to Piwik PRO with a screen view or any other event.
+The **track().dimension()** method sets a value for the custom dimension.
+The value can be sent to Piwik PRO with a screen view or other event.

 Syntax
 ------